pauldeen79/TemplateFramework/README.md

 # How to add package references to your template assembly, when using the (Console) command tool
 The template assembly is loaded by the command tool.
-If you want to add external references to your template assembly, then you have to follow some additional steps.
+If you want to add external references to your template assembly, then you have to take some additional steps.
+There are more options to choose from.

-First option is to write a custom host.
+The first option is to write a custom host.
 Add the references to the Core and TemplateProviders.CompiledTemplateProvider packages.

-Second option is to use the plug-in architecture as documented by Microsoft. (https://learn.microsoft.com/en-us/dotnet/core/tutorials/creating-app-with-plugin-support)
+The second option is to use the plug-in architecture as documented by Microsoft. (https://learn.microsoft.com/en-us/dotnet/core/tutorials/creating-app-with-plugin-support)
 Note that this option hasn't been tested yet.

-Third option is to add the following property to your template assembly:
+The third option is to add the following property to your template assembly:
 ```xml
   <PropertyGroup>
     ...